devwarrior/J_Board_Games/README.md

 2. JavaFifteen, the 15-puzzle is one of the most known sliding puzzles.
 This version has been implemented in Java using AWT.
 3. JSweeper is the well known board game also known as "mine sweeper"
 4. JavaMasterMind is the MasterMind developed in Java.
+5. JavaHanoi is an animated version of the Hanoi puzzle.